langleyfoxall/react-dynamic-data-table/README.md

 #### `onMasterCheckboxChange`

 `onMasterCheckboxChange` is called when the master checkbox is clicked.
 This allows for custom logic for selecting and deselecting multiple rows.
-It will recieve an event object from the input and the visible rows.
+It will receive an event object from the input and the visible rows.

+The master checkbox refers to the bulk select checkbox found in the top left corner of the data table whenever checkboxes are enabled.

 ```jsx
 const checked = new Set